 So, yes, shipping container homes are way more cost-effective than traditional homes.
 But you’ll need to keep reinforcing them (i.e., installing a sloped roof or adding solid load-bearing walls).

 How to Have Your First Shipping Container Home?

 Preparing to purchase or build your first shipping container home can be overwhelming.
-If you have started to sweat, here are a few tips to help you make the right choice:

 Moving to a shipping container home is an exciting experience, but you must be entirely sure of your decision.
 Living in such homes has its pros and cons.
 Evaluate them before you invest thousands of dollars in buying a container home.